THE DREAM OF ENDYMION

 THE BATTLE OF THE GODS & THE CREATION OF HUMANITY

-The stories of Endymion and Prometheus are combined in this tale because they are both symbolic of the relationship between the immortal realm of the Gods and the mortal world of humanity.
+The stories of Endymion and Prometheus are combined in this tale because they are both symbolic of the relationship between the Immortal world of the Gods and the Mortal realm of humanity.
 Just as Endymion and Selene's story shows how there will always be an unbridgeable distance between the mortal and the divine, the story of Prometheus explains the condition of the human race and its relationship with the gods.

 THE FIRE OF DREAMS